Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 - The author organization (e.g. Inflectra Corporation)
 - A short summary description of what the SpiraApp does
 - The version number
-- If the SpiraApp is active or not (in the screenshot all but 2 of the SpiraApps are active)
+- If the SpiraApp is active or not
 - Available operations

     - Use the "power" icon to toggle if the SpiraApp is active or not